AmolKumarGupta/laravel-route-tracker/README.md

 - Enable/disable tracking
 - Choose storage driver
-- Exclude specific routes or methods
+- Exclude specific routes or methods (Coming soon)

 ## Viewing Tracked Routes

 Tracked route data is stored in the `route_logs` table by default.
 You can query this table or build custom dashboards.

+## Use Cases

+It can be used for storing webhooks called by third-party services, like mailgun, stripe etc, by adding middleware in it.

 ## Testing